JackStendeback/365-Days-of-Code-Week-1/README.md

 * TODO: Add more badges to the badge system (Platinum, Diamond, etc)
 * TODO: Do lighthouse check for Pomodoro Timer and fix any issues
 * TODO: Add more fun features to Pomodoro Timer (Maybe a fun animation or something)
+* MAJOR TODO: Add mobile responsiveness to Pomodoro Timer(Currently only works on desktop / looks terrible on mobile)

 ## Day 4 Goals:
 * Edit/Open Github Issues To Be Completed Today